zyapguy/silenthill3trainer/README.md

 ## Coming Soon
 These are what we are planning on adding next, there is not a 100% guarantee that these will be added.
 - Ability to change combinations of the puzzles.
+DONE!
 - Changing FOV.
 DONE! (*we think*)
 - Manually setting ammo counts